Estate Planning Frequently Asked Questions From The Law Offices of Janis A Carney

 Rule 2: What are your medical expenses compared to your income?
 You have to have medical expenses that pretty much exceed your income.
 Medical expenses refers to the costs incurred in most healthcare situations.
 These costs simply need to be unreimbursed.
 If they’re unreimbursed and you don’t have enough money to pay for your medical expenses, then you’ll be able to get some VA benefits.

 Rule 3: Do you have enough savings to actually pay for your care?
 This takes into account what the VA calls net worth.
 If your net worth could be utilized to pay for care, then you are not going to qualify for this benefit.
 There are some additional rules that are likely to come out soon.
 Contact us to learn more.

-Why Should I Consider Long-Term Care Planning When I’m Doing My Estate Planning?
+Why Should I Consider Long-Term Care Planning When I’m Creating an Estate Plan?

-What Does Assisted Living and Nursing Home Care Cost?
+What Do Assisted Living and Nursing Home Care Cost?

 What’s the Difference Between Medicare & Medi-Cal?
 Will Medicare Pay for a Nursing Home?

-If your loved one is already in a nursing home, it is not too late in California to still do some long term care planning.
-We have the most liberal eligibility rules of any state in the United States.
-So you need to look for a Certified Elderly Law Attorney to go over your specific situation and see if you can protect your assets and provide for some care.
-Though the care or some benefits through, say Medi-Cal or some VA benefits to pay for them.
-But yes, you should absolutely consider connecting with an elder law attorney for some help.
+If your loved one is already in a nursing home in California, it is not too late to still do some long-term care planning.
+We have the most liberal eligibility rules of any state in the country.
+Contact The Law Offices of Janice A Carney to speak with an attorney who is certified in elder law to discuss your specific situation and learn how to protect your assets and provide for care for your loved one.

 If I’m Healthy, What Planning Should I Do Now?